SebuZet/RoonBridge/README.md

 # RoonBridge
-Dockerfile for RoonBridge on Linux x86_64
+Dockerfile for RoonBridge on Raspberry PI

 Roon data files are stored in /var/roon.